Son: But this is my house, father.

 - In the 82nd episode of Bonus Stage, Joel and Phil get in a heated fight, ending with Joel demanding that Phil get out of his house.
 Cut to the door slamming in Joel's face and Joel remembering that Phil owns the house.
 "Oh, right."

-No, I mean what are you doing in my house
+Batman: No, I mean what are you doing in my house?

 - In one Strong Bad email, Homestar wonders if Strong Bad's house is his own.
-Strong Bad says that if he did live there, he'd have "fewer non-broken bones".
+Strong Bad says that if he did live there, he'd have "fewer non-broken bones" and "more crushed spirits".

 - In The Review Must Go On, Doug Walker attempts to throw off The Nostalgia Critic's constant interference by clicking to different websites.
 He gets to a review by Todd in the Shadows in which the Nostalgia Critic crashes and this exchange occurs.